 R for Rule of 72

-This is well known formula for calculating the number of years an investment will take at a compound rate of interest to double.
+This is a well-known formula for calculating the number of years an investment will take at a compound rate of interest to double.

 T for Turnaround

-This is when a company makes differences that are better for their company overall and their financial status.
+This is when a company makes decisions that are better for their company overall and its financial status.

 U for Unsecured Debt